Sometimes agricultural drains are used to fix slab heave and reduce cracking in houses.

 When agricultural drains are installed improperly, they can become a problem.

 What is an Agricultural Drain?

 An agricultural drain is a slotted PVC pipe placed into a trench that is backfilled with rocks or sand.
 The purpose of the agi pipe is to drain away any water that is in the ground.

 Groundwater or surface water that seeps into the trench falls through the rocks and is carried away by the slotted PVC pipe.

 An agricultural drain is constructed by

 - digging a trench

-- placing a slotted pvc pipe in the bottom of the trench.
-Often the pipe is protected by a geofabric filter (a sock that keeps the dirt out).
+- sometimes the agi pipe is protected with a geofabric filter (a sock that keeps the dirt out)

-Agricultural pipes are meant to remove water from the ground.
-Agricultural pipes wreck houses when they become the source of moisture in the ground.
+Agricultural drains and agricultural pipes are meant to remove water from the ground.
+Agricultural drains wreck houses when they become the source of moisture in the ground.